mnlipp/osgi-getting-started/SimpleBundle.md

 Our class "`HelloWorld`" is still not doing anything useful.
 But as it represents our component, the activator creates an instance in the `start` method and discards it again in the `stop` method.

 If you simply add this class to your project, you'll get an error indicator, because the interface `BundleActivator` isn't known.
 As is usual in a Java project, classes that are not part of the JDK must be provided by a jar file that you add to the classpath of your project.
 Again, let's keep things simple.
+Download
-Download the jar that holds the interface from the [OSGi site](https://www.osgi.org/developer/downloads/), put it in a subdirectory of your project (usually called "`lib`") and add it to your classpath.
+[the jar that holds the interface](https://search.maven.org/remotecontent?filepath=org/osgi/org.osgi.core/6.0.0/org.osgi.core-6.0.0.jar), put it in a subdirectory of your project (usually called "`lib`") and add it to your classpath.

 The OSGi framework doesn't search through your bundle for a class that implements the `BundleActivator` interface.
 Rather, it must be made known to the framework by an additional entry in the `MANIFEST.MF`: